jakeogh/shell-command-lock/README.md

 shell_command_lock - Atomic locking for shell commands.

+**PUBLIC DOMAIN**

+https://github.com/jakeogh/shell_command_lock

 Prevent identical command lines from executing concurrently.
 A command line is the combination of the command and it's arguments: $0 $*

-PUBLIC DOMAIN

-https://github.com/jakeogh/shell_command_lock

 Requires: sh, sha1sum